Get instant quote

 A quick guide to CNC machining parameters

-CNC machining parameters are typically defined during G-code generation and directly impact part accuracy, quality, and build capacity.
-Two of the most important considerations are machine build size and dimensional tolerance.
+CNC machining parameters are typically defined during G-code generation and directly affect part accuracy, quality, and build capacity.
+Two key considerations are machine build size and dimensional tolerance.

-CNC machining is also known for high precision.
-Tolerances can reach as tight as ±0.025 mm (0.001"), which is less than half the width of a human hair.
-If no tolerance is specified in your technical drawing, manufacturers typically default to ISO 2768 standards—usually around ±0.125 mm (0.005").
+CNC machining is known for high precision.
+Tolerances can be as tight as ±0.025 mm (0.001 in).
+If no tolerance is specified on the technical drawing, manufacturers typically default to ISO 2768 standards, usually around ±0.125 mm (0.005 in).

 What are the most common cutting tools for CNC machining?